MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-using-reporting-workspace.md

 # Use the Reporting Workspace in Operations Manager

+This article describes how to use the Operations Manager Operations console to view and administer reports.

 System Center Operations Manager provides extensive reporting capabilities, including multiple report libraries that you can select from to customize reports for your specific requirements.
 Reports perform a query against the data warehouse database and return the results in an easy-to-read format.